dhe30/chess/README.md

     Daniel : added clicking to move pieces and turns (can move anywhere for now). fixed NullPointer and OutOfBounds edge cases.

     Samuel: created the basic setup as well as all the chess pieces. added calcPotential to all the pieces.
 Had the board and pieces drawn in processing.
+May 23, 2022

+    Samuel:added highlighting. discussed with Daniel about how to deal with royal pieces, blocking, and checks.